tinacms/tina-hugo-starter/README.md

 When setting up the Netlify/Vercel project, apply the `TINA_CLIENT_ID` & `TINA_TOKEN` environment variables from your [app.tina.io](https://app.tina.io) project.

+The Hugo theme in this starter also depends on using a specific version of Hugo.
+Set the following environment variable as well: `HUGO_VERSION`: `0.134.2`

 ## Learn More

 To learn more about Tina, take a look at the following resources: